- Home

 Currently, cloud computing is a completely centralized environment where the service provider has complete control over the data stored in their cloud.

-In this guide, I will look at how to develop a decentralized cloud storage solution as well as analyze some of the existing decentralized cloud storage providers who are set to become big players in this marketplace so that you get an idea of what type of market-competitive decentralized cloud storage solution you are going to build.
+In this guide, I will look at how to develop a decentralized cloud storage solution as well as analyze some of the existing providers of decentralized cloud storage services set to become big players in this marketplace.

 All these providers use blockchain technology to implement even more secure cloud storage data centers.